 By Laws and Other Important Information

 To read the Amended and Restated Bylaws of First U, please click here.
 To read the Board Policies, click here.
 For official church statements on Social Justice Issues, click here.
+For issues concerning the denomination, JPD District or Delmarva Cluster related to the board of trustees, click here.

 The annual congregational meeting is held in May.
 Congregational Meeting minutes are available here.